Agent Persistence

 Configuration options

-The Agent Persistence feature has two main configuration options:
+The Agent Persistence feature has three main configuration options:

 - Storage provider: the provider used to save and retrieve checkpoints.